 Fat and oils.
 Fat intake should be low – perhaps up to two tablespoons daily.

 Carbohydrates or starches.
 Eat complex carbohydrate such as whole grains and starchy vegetables.
 However, avoid all wheat and spelt products.

 Salt.
 Sea salt is a good product, when eaten in moderation.
-Adults can have up to about 500 mg of sea salt daily.
+Adults can have up to about 2000 mg of sea salt daily.
+If it does not agree with you, have less.
+Also, please know that sea salt has more of other minerals in it, so the same amount will have somewhat less sodium.
 It is not necessary or helpful to avoid all salt.
 Do avoid regular table salt, which is a refined junk food.